navvvyyaa/sales-insights-dashboard/README.md

 ---

-## 📸 Screenshots
-(Add screenshots of your Excel dashboard here — like the Adidas/Bike Sales examples)

----

 ## 📝 Future Improvements
 - Automating dashboard refresh with Power BI / Tableau
 - Expanding SQL queries for deeper business insights